Dolphins have evolved complex sensory functions, which they use as a form of echolocation. In this article, we look at how they manage to do this.

 Echolocation is a process of emitting sounds that sound like clicks, interpreting the returning echoes from the surrounding environment, thus giving the dolphin information on its surroundings.

-Dolphins have a very sensitive hearing to locate where the sounds are coming from.
+Dolphins have sensitive hearing to locate where the sounds are coming from.
 They also use a range of low and high-frequency sounds to sense their surroundings.

 Dolphins can locate objects outside of their visual range using echolocation.
-Dolphins hear the sounds of their clicks reflected back to them.
-Whereas humans rely on light that is reflected to us, sound waves carry more information to the dolphin.
+Dolphins hear the sounds of their clicks reflected to them.
+Whereas humans rely on light reflected to us, sound waves carry more information to the dolphin.

 Sound can give more of a three-dimensional picture than vision.
 The texture, structure, and material of an object combine to give a unique echo.